cockroachlabs/connect-to-serverless/javascript/knex/README.md

-# Connection to CockroachDB Serverless using JavaScript and Knex
+# Connect to CockroachDB Serverless using JavaScript and Knex

 ## How to Run this Code